-“How long do your mats last?”, is probably the most common question we get.
+“How long do your mats last?”, is probably the most common question people ask about Eucalyptus.

 We also know that our Eucalyptus timber mats are in rental fleets across the east coast and those mats consistently come back as majority Grade A mats, and some Grade B, even two and three years after purchase.

 Ultimately, longevity is a function of five variables:

 - The quality and geometry of the raw material,

 - Local conditions, e.g., is it wet, rocky, or freezing, etc., and

 - Use type (e.g., machines with grousers, or tired vehicles).

 Let’s dig into quality and geometry a bit by looking at a tree cross-section, courtesy of the US Forest Service Laboratory “bible” Wood as an Engineering Material.

 Square timbers mean no wane, no rot, no bark, and no air.
 Because there’s more Eucalyptus heartwood in the mat, it performs better.